Skip to Main Content

 What is endobronchial valve placement?

-Endobronchial valve placement is a minimally invasive procedure during which pulmonologists place special one-way valves within airways in the pre-selected lobe of the lungs that are most damaged.
+Endobronchial valve placement is a nonsurgical procedure during which pulmonologists place special one-way valves within airways in the pre-selected lobe of the lungs that are most damaged.
 During exhalation, the valves open, allowing air and other secretions to escape from the treated lobe.
 And during inhalation, the valves close, blocking air from entering the treated lobe.
 Within hours, the treated lobe expectedly collapses, reducing the effects of lung hyperinflation.
 Once the lung reduces in size, it also reduces pressure on the diaphragm, which helps patient breath better.

-These types of valves were first approved by the Food and Drug Administration (FDA) in 2018.
+These types of valves were first approved by the FDA in 2018.

 How does endobronchial valve placement work?